anyajocsonart/anyajocsonart.github.io/content/about.md

 ---
 images:
 - /images/about.jpg
-title: about - hello world!
+title:
 url: about
 hideTitle: true
 hideExif: true
 hideDate: true
 ---

-## Hello World!

 <div align="center">
-  <h1>Hello World!</h1>
-  <p>Anya Jocson (1994) is a Filipino multidisciplinary artist born and raised in Nicosia, Cyprus currently based in Utrecht, the Netherlands.</p>

   <p>Hi there!
 My name is Anya.
-I work as a freelancer focusing on illustrations, murals and animations that often are themed and inspired by everyday moments, routine and geometrical patterns.</p>
+A Filipino artist born and raised in sunny Nicosia, Cyprus.
+My murals, illustrations and animations are often themed and inspired by nature, everyday moments and geometrical patterns.</p>
 </div>